xEdziu/KeepMyPassword/README.md

 I decided to omit XML layouts file, because they are easily asccesible in ```res``` folder.

+> Note: Below there are described only the most essential files that fulfill specific function that identifies its' usage from other files.

 #### MainActivity.java

-The landing file is responsible for:
+The first activity file when App is opened is responsible for:
-* Reading unique AndroidID and saving it into variable:
+* Reading unique **AndroidID** and saving it into variable:

 ```java
 final String android_id;